DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 This document should serve as an **advanced user guide for maDLC,** and it is here to support the scientific advances presented in the preprint (Mathis et al, 2020).

+# How to think about using maDLC:

+Firstly you should think of maDLC being two parts.
+The first is pose estimation as is standard in DLC.
+You should label, train, and evaluate the pose estimation performance first.
+If and when that performance is high quality, then you should go forward to tracking.
+There is a natural break point for this, as you will see below.

 # Install and test:

 Install DLC as noted elsewhere, then run the test script found here (you will need to git clone first):